beehive-lab/TornadoVM/assembly/src/docs/14_FAQ.md

 [Here](https://github.com/beehive-lab/TornadoVM/blob/master/CONTRIBUTIONS.md) you can find more information about how to contribute, code conventions, and tasks.

-## 15. Is it possible to generate code other than OpenCL at the backend?

-Yes.
-Currently TornadoVM generates OpenCL.
-However, it is possible to generate other type of code, such as CUDA PTX, SPIR or HSAIL.
-The way to do this is by implementing a new backend (that includes the code generation) and plug it in to the TornadoVM runtime.

-## 16. Does TornadoVM supports calls to standard Java libraries?
+## 14. Does TornadoVM supports calls to standard Java libraries?

 Partially yes.
 TornadoVM currently supports calls to the Math library.
 However, invocations that imply I/O are not supported.